Trackers are some of my favorite Bullet Journal page ideas, and in this post, we’ll discuss water tracking and how it can help you.

 - You’ll have better and shinier skin (this one, in particular, gave me motivation)

-- Your digestive system will be working smoother
+- Your digestive system will work smoother

 - It’ll help you to get rid of headaches